Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > 1.2 Wing Foiling Rounds will only count towards the UKWA wing foiling ranking, when 25% of the riders registered achieve over 18 knots two time.
 One completed round is needed to ratify the event.

-Strict interpretation of the 25% requirement means that a fleet of 23 riders requires 6 riders to achieve over 28 knots, twice.
+Strict interpretation of the 25% requirement means that a fleet of 23 riders required 6 riders to achieve over 28 knots, twice.